The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 Other Airline Partners

-• Etihad Guest.
-While Etihad is not a part of the main airline alliances, the airline does have several travel partners within its network.
+• Etihad Guest: While Etihad is not a part of the main airline alliances, the airline does have several travel partners within its network.
 For instance, you can use your Etihad miles to book flights with American Airlines — which can result in a good deal depending on when you book.
-This is also the case with using your Etihad miles for Royal Air Maroc flights.
+This is also true when using your Etihad miles for Royal Air Maroc flights.

-• Finnair Plus.
-It’s best not to expect good value from this program’s rather high award rates.
-If you wish to travel between the U.S. and Europe, looking at what oneworld alliance members have to offer through the British Airways Executive Club or Asia Miles might work better for you.
+• Finnair Plus: It's best not to expect good value from this program's relatively high award rates.
+If you wish to travel between the U.S. and Europe, looking at what oneworld alliance members offer through the British Airways Executive Club or Asia Miles might work better for you.

-• Qantas Frequent Flyer.
-As with other programs that use distance-based charts, long-haul flights on Qantas can be rather expensive.
-However, you might explore using this airline’s frequent flyer miles for short-haul flights within the U.S. via its partner, American Airlines.
+• Qantas Frequent Flyer: Long-haul flights on Qantas can be expensive, as with other distance-based chart programs.
+However, you might explore using this airline's frequent flyer miles for short-haul flights within the U.S. via its partner, American Airlines.
 You may also consider using this program to book flights on Emirates.

-• Singapore Airlines KrisFlyer.
-If you wish to book premium cabin awards on Singapore Airlines, the only way to do so is directly through KrisFlyer.
-Using this program to book premium domestic tickets on United Airlines might also be worth your while.
+• Singapore Airlines KrisFlyer: If you wish to book premium cabin awards on Singapore Airlines, the only way to do so is directly through KrisFlyer.
+Using this program to book premium domestic tickets on United Airlines might also be worthwhile.

-• TAP Miles&Go.
-While this program has award charts, it typically relies on dynamically priced award flights.
-You may benefit by using your TAP Miles&Go miles to book Air Portugal award flights within Europe.
+• TAP Miles&Go: This program has award charts but typically relies on dynamically priced award flights.
+You may benefit by using your TAP Miles&Go Miles to book Air Portugal award flights within Europe.
 Using it for business-class flights from the U.S. to South America might also work in your favor.

-While Capital One does not partner with the larger-scale hotel loyalty programs such as Marriott Bonvoy and Hilton Honors, it still gives you a couple of good options to take advantage of when traveling.
+While Capital One does not partner with larger-scale hotel loyalty programs such as Marriott Bonvoy and Hilton Honors, it still gives you some valuable options to take advantage of when traveling.

 Top Hotel Partners